Kuwait

 Accommodation

 Hotels are very expensive in Kuwait.
 It's almost impossible to get a room for less than €100.
 4 and 5 star hotels often charge significantly more.
 Opened in 2017, the Four Seasons is the best property around.
-Another Grand Hyatt is scheduled to open in fall 2022[obsolete].
+Another Grand Hyatt is scheduled to open in fall 2022.

-learning and studying
+Learning and studying

 Work